Powerlearnproject/se-day1-assignment-Standoutboy/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Vague prompt: What is climate change?
-Specific prompt: Define climate change, its impact on the environment and atmosphere, how humans have contributed to it & it's cause and possible remedies.
+Specific prompt: Define climate change, its impact on the environment and atmosphere, how humans have contributed to it & it's effects and possible remedies.

-The more clearly defined the prompt is the more relevant, efficient and accurate the response is from the (AI).
+The more clearly defined the prompt the more relevant, efficient and accurate the response is from the (AI).
 The same applies in vice versa.